All about e-invoices in the public sector

 In principle, contractors have had to submit electronic invoices to the federal government since November 27, 2020.
 However, there are also exceptions, which are set out in the ordinance:

-• Invoices that are issued in proceedings against restraints of competition.
+- Invoices that are issued in proceedings against restraints of trade.

 How are e-invoices transmitted?

 Invoices to the direct federal administration are sent via the central invoice receipt platform (ZRE).
-Invoices to the indirect federal administration, on the other hand, are transmitted via the Online Access Act-compliant invoice receipt platform (OZG-RE)
+On the other hand, invoices to the indirect federal administration are transmitted via the Online Access Act-compliant invoice receipt platform (OZG-RE).

 In order to send an electronic invoice correctly to the recipient, the recipient must be clearly identified and reachable.
 The routing ID plays a decisive role here.
-It enables the electronic addressing and forwarding of the e-invoice by the federal government's central invoice receipt platforms to the connected ERP or approval systems of the authorities and federal administration institutions.
+It enables the electronic addressing and forwarding of the e-invoice by the the central invoice receipt platforms of the federal government to the connected ERP or approval systems of the authorities and federal administration institutions.

 Public institutions in Germany can be recognized by their routing ID within the Peppol network .
-Accordingly, public institutions must register at least one of their routing IDs in the Peppol Service Metadata Publisher (SMP) in order to receive electronic receipts from their business partners.
-Otherwise, they will remain invisible to their business partners when they try to exchange electronic receipts with them.
-The routing ID must therefore be recorded within the e-bill in order to clearly identify the invoice recipient.
+Accordingly, public institutions must register at least one of their routing IDs in the Peppol Service Metadata Publisher (SMP) in order to receive electronic vouchers from their business partners.
+Otherwise, they will remain invisible to their business partners when they try to exchange electronic vouchers with them.
+The routing ID must therefore be recorded within the e-invoice in order to clearly identify the invoice recipient.

-Consisting of a coarse addressing, a fine addressing and a check digit, the routing ID consists of 5 to 44 digits.
-The coarse addressing and check digit are mandatory components.
-The fine addressing is optional.
+Consisting of a main address, a sub-address, and a check digit, the routing ID consists of 5–44 digits.
+The main address and check digit are mandatory components.
+The sub-address is optional.
 Here is an example:

 The structure of the route ID is made up of required and optional elements.
 The first position of the required element is the two-digit code number of the respective federal state.
 In addition, the routing ID provides information about the administrative district and the federal and district code.
-In addition to the basic information, the routing ID can also contain optional key figures such as the municipal association, the municipal code and precise fine addressing.
+In addition to the basic information, the routing ID can also contain optional key figures such as the municipal association, the municipal code, and precise sub-address.

 01 - Schleswig-Holstein